LCSB-BioCore/COBREXA.jl/docs/src/concepts/1_screen.md

-# Exploring many model variants
+# Screening many model variants

 A major goal of COBREXA.jl is to make exploring of many model variants easy and fast.